All Episodes

 Okay, I got to turn.

-They're not the polar bears are not going to die.
+The polar bears are not going to die.

-I mean, all of this is the hoax continues.
+I mean, all of this is, the hoax continues.

 They're doubling down on this.

-But amazingly, experts said the pair probably made it safely back to shore.
+The future looks bleak for the bears, but amazingly, experts said the pair probably made it safely back to shore.

 Expert.